 Once police arrived on the scene they knew that the driver was on something.
 After some investigation, it was proven that the driver was under the influence of drugs, not alcohol.
 The drug-impaired driver drove his Toyota Tacoma onto the curb and crashed into a tree.
 While driving onto the curb he crushed pedestrians who were using the sidewalk.
 Those who were injured were between the ages of 18 and 49.
 The injuries ranged from moderate to severe.
 For reference, minor injuries are typically those that can easily heal and most likely do not need medical attention.
 Moderate to severe injuries are those that do require medical attention and often recovery time that interrupts work and daily life schedules.
 The Anaheim man who ran over the pedestrians was unharmed and is under arrest for felony DUI causing great bodily harm.

 What To Do

 The truck driver is not the first to hurt pedestrians.
 Most car drivers do not yield at intersections when they should or take the time to let pedestrians walk.
 Drivers are impatient, distracted, or impaired.
 In order to walk safely, you almost have to carry a giant sign stating slow down or look before you drive.
-Pedestrians using the proper crosswalks and waking areas should never feel unsafe or get injured.
+Pedestrians using the proper crosswalks and walking areas should never feel unsafe or get injured.

 If you or someone you love has been injured due to a pedestrian accident then you are entitled to just compensation for your injuries.
 The negligent party should be held accountable for their erroneous ways.
 Call (800) 602-4010 or click here to start your free consultation with our professional attorneys at Compass Law Group, PC in Anaheim today.